-Depictions of animals in media can be a controversial subject, since the way a real animal is often portrayed can be more influential than one may expect.
-Many people form oversimplified beliefs about lesser-known animals like mustelids at an early age because of what they saw or heard from cartoons, literature, or passed down rumours, and if there is a lack of interest in attempting to learn more about these animals, these same beliefs tend to stick with people through adulthood.
-For example, while better known than most mustelids, many adults still believe that rabbits exclusively eat carrots, bears honey, monkeys cultivated bananas, and elephants peanuts due to one or more of the aforementioned factors, when in reality they either do not eat these foods in the wild or cannot survive on them alone.
+Portrayals of animals in media can be a controversial subject, since the way a real animal is often portrayed can be more influential than one may expect.
+Some people form oversimplified beliefs about lesser-known animals like mustelids at a young age as a result of what they learnt from cartoons, literature, or passed-down rumours.
+And if there is a lack of interest in attempting to learn more about these animals, these same beliefs can persist into adulthood.
+For example, while better known than most mustelids, some adults still believe that rabbits mainly or exclusively eat carrots, bears honey, monkeys cultivated bananas, and elephants peanuts due to one or more of the aforementioned factors, when in reality they either do not eat these foods in the wild or cannot survive on them alone.

-When it comes to most media (especially in the Western world), mustelids that are not otters have not received the best representation.
-Badgers and other species have certainly had it rough at times, but weasels in particular were—and still are—nearly always stereotyped as bullies or evil villains, and given wicked, misshapen, or brutish features, when in reality their faces could hardly give chills to the most timid of children.
-Obviously not everyone has trouble distinguishing fiction from reality, but we would be in denial or a bit unperceptive to believe some of these depictions have in no way contributed to their stigmatisation.
+When it comes to most media (particularly in the Western world), mustelids that are not otters have not received the best representation.
+Weasels in particular are nearly always stereotyped as bullies or evil villains, and given wicked, misshapen, or brutish features, when in reality their faces could hardly give chills to the most timid of children.
+Of course, not everyone has trouble distinguishing fiction from reality, but we would be in denial or a bit unperceptive to believe some of these depictions have in no way contributed to their stigmatisation.
 They are not like dogs, cats, or popular zoo animals that many of us can see or interact with.
 If not from media, rumours, or the occasional pet ferret (ferrets of course being about as dissimilar to wild weasels as dogs to wolves), what other manner of exposure to weasels would the average person have to form preconceived notions about them?

 Despite the classic joke, weasels have not been so “weasily identifiable”

-Although the reasons behind the stigmatisation of weasels differ depending on culture, it mostly stems from them being perceived as sneaky and “bloodthirsty” creatures that prey on small mammals and birds—occasionally engaging in surplus killing.
+Although the reasons behind the stigmatisation of weasels differ depending on culture, it mostly stems from them being perceived as sneaky creatures that prey on small mammals and birds—occasionally engaging in surplus killing.
 However, these behaviours are undoubtedly not unique to weasels and is shared by many other, often more respected predators such as bears, lions, free-ranging dogs and cats, and even us humans.
 Even in the circumstance of hunting a single prey, when an otter for example catches a fish it is usually still perceived as gentle and sweet, but when a weasel catches a chipmunk it tends to be labelled “vicious” and “bloodthirsty”, or as anthropocentric and nonsensical as “evil” or “murderous”.
 What is most ironic, is that even some fans of weasels or other mustelids will regurgitate such sensationalist language to describe them, yet naively wonder why their beloved animal continues to be stigmatised by the general public.

-In addition, the expression “weasel out of” and the misnomer term “weasel word” has only needlessly contributed to their bum rap.
+In addition, the expression “weasel out of” and the misnomer term “weasel word” has contributed to their bum rap.
 Calling a deceitful or cowardly person a “weasel” is another well-known classic, so they are contradictorily associated with both feistiness and having a lack of courage.
-At the end of the day, most of these terms and labels are just attributing the bad habits of humans to weasels rather than the other way around.
-They are frequently on the receiving end of humanity’s habit of ascribing our ever-changing, usually double-standard sense of morality to wildlife.
+Rather than own up to our own species’ shortcomings, most of these terms and labels are projecting the bad habits of humans to weasels rather than the other way around.

 What gave rise to weasels resembling canids, rodents, and shrews?

-As previously mentioned, it is the key anatomical features that are important for us to physically represent a real animal.
-So why do so many creators choose to create a weasel character and then discard those features, if they are not interested in what weasels actually look like?
-Is it due to wilful ignorance, pandering to expectations, using poor references, or has the word weasel simply become more associated with a personality type and less about the animal?
+As previously mentioned, it is the key anatomical features that are important for us to visually represent a real animal.
+So why do so many productions choose to create a weasel character and then patently discard those features, if they are not interested in what weasels actually look like?
+Is it due to using poor references, pandering to expectations, “stylisation”, or has the word weasel simply become more associated with a personality type and less about the animal?
 Some of these productions manage to make rhinoceroses look relatively accurate, so we find it hard to buy the excuse that it is because weasels are too difficult to depict.

-While weasels given tall and pointed feline ears, canid hind legs, and rodent buckteeth can certainly be difficult to identify, what is perhaps most baffling is the attachment of the elongated Borzoi-like snout.
-Most people would never accept canines being depicted like weasels, so how did we get to weasels being depicted like canines?
+While weasels given tall and pointed canid ears, canid hind legs, and rodent buckteeth can certainly be difficult to identify, what is perhaps most baffling is the attachment of the elongated shrew-like or particularly Borzoi-like snout.
+Most people would never accept canines being depicted like weasels so how did we get to weasels being depicted like canines?

-One possibility for the origin of the elongated snout could be from early cartoonists and illustrators using North American mink stoles as a reference for drawing weasels.
+One possibility for the origin of the elongated snout could be from early cartoonists and illustrators using stoles of North American minks as a reference for drawing weasels.
 Since the mink’s skull and lower jaw would be removed, the head of these stoles were typically disfigured.
 With little to no bone structure remaining, the snout would be pinched and stylised into a long and pointed shape, followed by an addition of artificial eyes.
 Although not commonly seen today, these mink stoles were likely the only weasel-like thing the average person saw to use as a reference at the time.
-On the other hand, exaggerated nose and snout lengths have been traditionally associated with both human and non-human animal characters that were meant to appear dishonest, so it is hard to say if mink stoles were the only reason.
+On the other hand, exaggerated nose and snout lengths have been traditionally associated with both human and non-human animal characters that were meant to appear dishonest, so it is difficult to say if mink stoles were the only reason.